Facebook has six months to determine if Trump returns

 Facebook indefinitely blocked Trump’s access to his Facebook and Instagram accounts over concerns of further violent unrest following the Jan.
 6 riot.
 It enacted the suspension after removing two of Trump’s posts during the Capitol riot, including a video in which he said supporters should go home but reiterated his false claim of widespread voter fraud, saying “I know your pain.
 I know you’re hurt.
 We had an election that was stolen from us.”

-But the board said Facebook inappropriately imposed a suspension without clear standards and that the company should determine a response consistent with rules applied to other users.
-It said the company could determine that Trump’s account could be restored, suspended temporarily or permanently banned.
+But the board said Facebook should not have imposed an indeterminate suspension without clear standards and said the company should determine a response consistent with rules applied to other users.
+It said Facebook could determine that Trump’s account could be restored, suspended temporarily or permanently banned.

 In an interview with Reuters, board co-chair and former Danish Prime Minister Helle Thorning-Schmidt said public figures should not be allowed to incite violence or create harm though their posts, but that Facebook “can’t just invent new sanctions as they go along.”